Nordln/indesign-html-merge/README.md

 4. **Convert PNG images to JPEG** for further size reduction

 ## Step-by-Step Process
 This workflow assumes you have created a multipage interactive design using Adobe Indesign, and have used the ``file -> export -> HTML5`` export option.
-These scripts are intended to be run from ``publication-web-resources/html`` folder of the export.
+These scripts are intended to be run from ``publication-web-resources/html/`` folder of the export, where the publication*.html files are placed.
 It is important that the files in the parent folders are present, since they are heavily referened in the html files.
+The first html page needs to renamed from ``publication.html`` to ``publication-0.html`` to be visable to the merge script.

 ### 1. Merge Publications